Riccardo Fraccari: Other activities

-Fraccari also serves as the current chairman of the Italian National Olympic Committee's (CONI) International Relations Exploratory Committee and is a member of the CONI Council.
+Fraccari is an advisory board member of the global sports think tank, Doha GOALS.
+He also serves as the current chairman of the Italian National Olympic Committee's (CONI) International Relations Exploratory Committee and is a member of the CONI Council.
 He was appointed a member of CONI's highest authoritative body, the Executive Board ("Giunta"), in August 2018.

 In May 2013, Fraccari was elected as the Secretary General of the Association of IOC Recognised International Sports Federations.

 In April 2018, Bulgaria's National Sports Academy of Sofia named Fraccari an Honorary Professor.